You updated your password.

 03: Minstrel Banjo

-As musical and comedy entertainments, minstrel shows have left a scar across American history due to the legacy of blackface.
-Although difficult to study today, minstrel shows play an important part in the banjo’s history, as it was through these shows that the banjo became a mainstream instrument.
+As musical and comedy entertainment, minstrel shows have left a scar across American history due to the legacy of blackface.
+Although difficult to study today, minstrel shows play an important part in the banjo’s history, as it was through these shows that the banjo became a mainstream instrument in America.

 27 min